deanbred/BaseDev-Token/README.md

-# MEV Resistant ERC20
+# BaseDev ERC20 Token on the new base blockchain

-This token was developed to prevent MEV sandwich attacks.

 Try running some of the following tasks: